mrhota/rust/src/doc/guide.md

 backed by arrays.
 Slices have type `&[T]`, which we'll talk about when we cover generics.

 We have now learned all of the most basic Rust concepts.
-We're ready to start building our guessing game, we just need to know one last thing: how to get input from the keyboard.
+We're almost ready to start building our guessing game.
+We just need to know one last thing: how to get input from the keyboard.
 You can't have a guessing game without the ability to guess!

 # Standard Input